elgohr-update/fonoster-grpc-gateway/README.md

 Environment variables are used in the entry point script to render configuration templates.
 You can specify the values of these variables during `docker run`, `docker-compose up`, or in Kubernetes manifests in the `env` array.

 - `APISERVER_ENDPOINT` - GRPC endpoint.
 Defaults to `localhost:50051`
+- `DEBUG` - Set to "true" send debug information to the terminal.
+Defaults to "false"

 ## Exposed ports